peternelson333/Advanced-Control-of-the-FASTBLADE-Facility/README.md

 2) 2D Loading Distribution Optimiser
 Optimal spanwise placements and angles of inclined discrete loads are selected to best replicate loading distributions in two dimensions.

-Note that the Graphical User Interface was not included in this repository since it cannot be made publicly available at this time
+Note that the Graphical User Interface was not included in this repository since it is not publicly available at this time.

 Files For Research Question 2:
 1) Exporting_Simulink_Datasets_to_CSVs